LEAVE OF ABSENCE DURING TERM TIME

 Your child’s progress academically as well as socially is our shared priority

-You will received a formal response letter to your request from Miss Milewski.
+You will receive a formal response letter to your request from Miss Butters.